CPK Insurance

 • New Hampshire commercial auto minimum liability is $25,000/$50,000/$25,000 if a cybersecurity firm uses vehicles for client visits or equipment transport.

-• New Hampshire requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect office space in Concord, Manchester, Nashua, or Portsmouth.
+• Most commercial leases in New Hampshire require proof of general liability coverage, which can affect office space in Concord, Manchester, Nashua, or Portsmouth.

 • Cybersecurity firms should expect client contract requirements to vary by state-specific insurance requirements, including requested limits, cyber liability insurance for cybersecurity firms, and professional liability insurance for infosec consultants.